pierrebelin/universign/README.md

 # Universign Service

+This library is unofficial, not developed by Universign.

 If you need help to implements this service on your website, feel free to contact me at : contact@pierrebelin.fr

 This library is highly inspired by this one which is no longer maintain : https://github.com/globalis-ms/universign-service